The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Complexity of the Plane Cover Number

 We are going to show that the formula $\Phi$ has a truth assignment with exactly one true variable in each clause if and only if the graph $G^*(\Phi)$ can be drawn onto two planes.

-First, assume that the formula $\Phi$ has a \OITSAT assignment, that is, an assignment where exactly one variable is true in each clause.
+First, assume that the formula $\Phi$ has a \OITSAT assignment, that is, an assignment where exactly one variable in each clause is true.
 Then we can draw it onto two intersecting planes $\PT$, $\PF$ in the following way: We place the clause-vertices on the intersection line of the two planes in the order given by the cycle $C$.
 This intersection line splits each of the two planes into two half-planes.

-On the plane $\PT$ we place the variable-vertices that are set to true and the edges connecting to the clause-vertices; see Fig.~\ref{fig:rho-np-true}.
+On the plane $\PT$ we place the variable-vertices that are set to true and the edges connecting them to the clause-vertices; see Fig.~\ref{fig:rho-np-true}.
 Obviously, we can draw the edges without crossings, because our \OITSAT instance is planar and each clause is connected to only one variable.
 We remark that the variables are possibly placed on both half-planes of $\PT$, but we use an embedding where each variable is fixed to only one half-plane.
 Since the true variables cover only one side of each clause gadget, we can attach the corresponding vertex of the blocking caterpillar to the other side.
 Note that the path connecting the vertices $v_i^\mathrm{b}$ can cross the intersection line between the clause gadgets because all the edges incident to variable-vertices of one variable stay inside one of the half-planes.

 On the plane $\PF$ we place the false variables' vertices; see Fig.~\ref{fig:rho-np-false}.
 Each clause contains exactly two false variables, which we obviously have to place on different half-planes.
 If both variables are on the same side of the cycle $C$ in the given planar embedding $\Gamma$, we draw one of the vertices $w^x_i$ onto the other side.
 Since we have only two variables per clause, we can draw the edge $\{v^x_i, w^x_i\}$, which connects the two half-planes, directly alongside the clause gadget without destroying planarity.
+Clearly, we can add the remaining vertices of the intersection line gadgets without interfering each other.